bhanug/misframe/content/2018/12/7/the-new-rig.md

 The new Rig is almost completely different.
 It doesn't use synchronous replication or two-phase commit, and instead uses S3 as a durable log and snapshot store.
-It also assumes that there's only one instance of your service running too.
-The goal is the same though: protecting application data during instance failure.
+It also assumes that there's only one instance of your service running.
+The goal is the same though: protecting against data loss due to instance failure.

 * **Before:** replication
   * Dependencies: Another instance running the Rig